ARCAD-Software/microservices-vscode/docs/externalizations.md

 > [!Warning]
 > The externalization execution process starts by performing a new code extraction analysis based on the parameters used in the original code analysis.
 > Once this analysis is successfully validated, the process proceeds to the second step: creating and applying the necessary modifications to the target ARCAD version.

-You can monitor this step by using the **Background job** view, which is automatically displayed in the *ARCAD Transformer Microservices* perspective.

 ---